joshuaeduque/T6Injector/README.md

 ```

 ## Purpose
-I've found tools like Target Manager, Control Console API, and GSC Studio are becoming
-more difficult to reliably source as time goes on.
-Relying on leaked SDKs is
+Tools like Target Manager, Control Console API, and GSC Studio are difficult to source reliably, either relying on leaked Sony SDKs or websites that no longer exist.
-cumbersome, CCAPI is no longer supported, and GSC Studio has no official
-download anymore.

-T6Injector is a simple tool to check the syntax of a project, compile it, and inject it into memory.
-It uses MAPI for injection which is open source and comes installed on modern CFW.
+T6Injector aims to be an open source alternative to GSC Studio that uses the MAPI communications library, an open source alternative to Target Manager and Control Console API.
+This means that unlike the previously mentioned software, T6Injector will always be updatable and accessible.

 ## Issues
-T6Injector is slow since it uses a separate process to check the syntax of every GSC script
-in a project.
-There will be a rewrite to make this process asynchronous in the future.

 The CLI is not implemented which seems silly but I promise I'll get to it.

 I've yet to implement the actual injection part of the project as I currently